xrazis/haris.razis.com/content/posts/dotfiles.md

 ---
-title: "Dotfiles"
-summary: How to automate your system installs and keep your application configuration in dotfiles
+title: How to automate your system installs and keep your application configuration in dotfiles
 date: 2023-10-02
-tags: [ "Linux" ]
+tags: [ Linux ]
 draft: false
 ---